The Old Testament is Filled with Fulfilled Prophecy

 - 2015 18 Feb

-There are many ways to verify the reliability of scripture from both internal evidences of transmission and agreement, to external confirmation through archeology and science.
+There are many ways to verify the reliability of Ccripture from both internal evidences of transmission and agreement, to external confirmation through archeology and science.
 But perhaps the most persuasive argument can be found in the area of prophecy.
 If a book accurately and repeatedly predicts the future, it can safely be said that something special is going on, perhaps even something supernatural.
 And there are so many prophecies in the scriptures that it should be easy to take a look and decide if the Bible is supernatural.

+There are so many fulfilled prophecies!
 In fact, there are so many fulfilled prophecies in the Bible that it is hard to know where to begin!
 A simple search on the internet will provide you with literally hundreds of sites listing a multitude of fulfilled prophecies in both the Old and New Testaments.
 It's difficult to know where to begin here in our limited discussion of the issue, so we'll focus narrowly on some of the biggest and best known of prophecies!

 The Prophecies of Babylon, Nineveh, Tyre and Edom